-The FlipBelt Level Terrain is an ultra discreet running belt that effectively secures your phone and other important items while you’re running or walking.
-The zippers are practically invisible and the belt is available in 5 sizes ranging from 18 to 38 inches.
-It’s comfortable, ingenious and comes in numerous lively colors.
+The FlipBelt Level Terrain is an ultra-discreet running belt that effectively secures your phone and other essential items while you’re running or walking.
+The zippers are practically invisible, and the belt is available in 5 sizes ranging from 18 to 38 inches.
+It’s comfortable, ingenious, and comes in numerous lively colors.

 3. SPIbelt Running Belt